hoangnguyen2-eh/n8n-eval-poc/README.md

 # n8n-eval-poc

-This project is a proof-of-concept environment for running and evaluating [n8n](https://n8n.io/) workflows, with persistent data storage and evaluation datasets.
+This project is a proof-of-concept environment for running [n8n](https://n8n.io/) workflows to evaluate skyvern new prompt , with persistent data storage and evaluation datasets.

 ## Project Structure